cnails/hebbian-trace-memory/README.md

 | Batched | 10 | 88.2% | **98.8%** |
 | Batched | 15 | 62.7% | **98.7%** |

-*Auto bridge detection agrees with oracle on 94.6% of shared questions.
-32 banks + best-bank scan (no oracle at read time) resolves first-token collisions: +36pp at batch 15.*
+*Auto bridge detection agrees with oracle on 94.6% of shared questions. **Hashed Trace Banks** are the key enabler: 32 banks + best-bank scan (no oracle tokens at read time) resolve first-token BPE collisions, recovering +36pp at batch 15 — the same mechanism that scales capacity to 1,000 facts at 99.4% on LLaMA-2 7B.*

 ### LAMA T-REx (2,034 Wikidata Facts)